wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 * clicking directly on the incoming call
 * pressing *F10* to select the incoming calls frame and pressing the up and down arrow keys

+Selecting a call to answer while talking will not answer the call.

 Once the call has been answered, it is removed from the incoming calls list and displayed in the *Current Call* frame.